Gilbert (wrestler)

 Gilberto Cruz (born November 12, 1976), better known as Gilbert, is a Puerto Rican professional wrestler and former baseball umpire.
-He debuted in the International Wrestling Association, where he won the first two championships of his career.
+He debuted in the International Wrestling Association (IWA), where he won the first two championships of his career.
 In August 2010, he joined the World Wrestling Council, entering an angle with Ray González, which evolved in a general feud against all those that are considered cornerstone wrestlers in Puerto Rico.
 This advanced to a highly publicized contest against José Huertas González at Aniversario 2011.
 Gilbert later led Team WWC in an invasion against the IWA in July 2011.
 On October 10, 2014, he defeated Carlito to win his fourth WWC Puerto Rico Heavyweight Championship.

 Career

 International Wrestling Association (2009–2010)

 Cruz was born in Bayamón, Puerto Rico, where he completed his high school education at Rexville Superior in 1994.
 After wrestling in the independent circuit as part of a team known as The Rutgers, he was first brought to the International Wrestling Association as a face.
 His first feud was against "Ravishing" Richard Rondón who assaulted Gilbert, who was planted in the crowd.
 The angle was elaborated when Rondón insulted his wife, prompting several run-ins which saw him being expelled from the events due to being "an unlicensed fan".
 Eventually, a match was set between both, marking his official in-ring debut.
 He remained active in the midcard during the following months, until he joined "La Compañia" the predominant heel faction initially led by Savio Vega and subsequently by Joe Bravo, adopting the "Future Hall of Fame (Inductee)" gimmick, which saw him win the IWA World Tag Team Championship.
 As this character he began feuding with multiple champions, including the IWRG "Rey de Reyes" holder, Ricky Cruz.
 At Juicio Final 2010, he was pinned to lose the tag team championship.
 Outside of performing, he created a public campaign promoting education.
 During the final months of his participation in the IWA, Gilbert won the IWA Intercontinental Heavyweight Championship, dropping the belt before leaving the promotion.